-- 1. The approval for and use of unmarked motor vehicles by state employees' shall be granted to the director of each respective department.
-Such requests are only authorized to be granted for vehicles used in law enforcement activities all other requests must be submitted to and approved by the Board of Examiners.
+- 1. The approval for and use of unmarked motor vehicles by Sstate employees2 shall be granted to the director of each respective department.
+Such requests are only authorized to be granted for vehicles used in law enforcement activities.
+Aall other requests must be submitted to and approved by the Board of Examiners department head.
 The director of each respective department shall establish policies that define the approval process within their respective department and retain that documentation per their department's records retention schedule. - 2.
 Exemptions: unmarked vehicles are exempt from the labeling requirements outlined in Section 1310.

-New undercover cars are to be purchased from existing contracts, but options may be approved to avoid the institutional look.
+New undercover cars are to be purchased from existing contracts, but options may be approved to so as to avoid anthe institutional look.